-Some previous bidders who tried to buy the EMD Cinema have finally broken their silence.
-As the McGuffin Film Society has always maintained, a number of substantial bids were made for the site when the cinema was put up for sale in 2005/6.
+Some previous bidders who tried to buy the EMD Cinema have broken their silence.
+As the McGuffin Film Society always maintained, a number of substantial bids were made for the site when the cinema was put up for sale in 2005/6.
 However, all bids were rejected.
 Until now the bidders have preferred to remain anonymous and declined to discuss their plans in the public arena.
 We have always respected these wishes but are pleased to now set the record straight.

 Tyrone Walker-Hebborn is the businessman who created the hugely successful Genesis Cinema in Mile End.
 The venue was developed at the derelict former ABC Cinema which had stood empty for more than a decade.
 It is now one of London’s most popular independent cinemas.
 Mr. Walker-Hebborn made his bid for the EMD in the hope of repeating that success in Walthamstow but his offer was rejected.

 “It would be entirely possible to bring the cinema back to life,” he said.
 “We regenerated and reopened the Genesis after it had been closed and left derelict for 10 years and proved that a successful business can rise from the ashes of an old one.
 I see the Walthamstow cinema as a similar project and there is no apparent reason why it couldn’t work”.

 Walthamstow businessman Guy Davies was another bidder for the cinema in 2006.
 Mr. Davies is a local entrepreneur who was responsible for the transformation of Hatherley Mews into the Hiltongrove Business Centre which is now a hub for the area’s creative industries.
 He also helped revive the decaying former Leyton Town Hall as the Legacy E10 Business Centre.